UACalc/UACalc_CLI/Examples/README.md

 You can call some of the UACalc's "hidden methods" (that don't appear in the gui menu).
 For example, if you go visit the
-[UACalc javadocs](http://uacalc.org/doc/) and click on [CongruenceLattice](http://uacalc.org/doc/org/uacalc/alg/conlat/CongruenceLattice.html) in the lower left pane, you will find the [commutator](http://uacalc.org/doc/org/uacalc/alg/conlat/CongruenceLattice.html#commutator) method,
+[UACalc javadocs](http://uacalc.org/doc/) and click on [CongruenceLattice](http://uacalc.org/doc/org/uacalc/alg/conlat/CongruenceLattice.html) in the lower left pane, you will find the method

     commutator(BinaryRelation S, BinaryRelation T)